-6 Signs You're Not As "Meant" For Someone As You Think You Are
+6 Signs You're Not "Meant" For Someone You Want

 It's interesting to think about how we try to decipher who is romantically "right" for us.
 We all know that a good, true, stable love is not built on simply thinking that someone is attractive and compatible on the surface.
 And yet, a layer beneath that, we also know that just because someone is unlike us, or even our polar opposite, does not necessarily mean they aren't well-suited to be the Love of Our Life.
 So what gives?

 The reality is that love is a choice.
 Not in that you can simply close your eyes and decide to "feel" something, but because love is a complete awareness of, and unconditional coexistence with, someone.
 It's about finding the person with whom you jive well enough that it feels more natural to be with them than anything else.

 All of that said: We have some work to do when it comes to how we figure that we're "meant to be" with someone.
 It's more common than not to base a lot of why we think a relationship should work on spurious "signs" and "signals" and "evidence."
 The harsh but crucial reality to acknowledge is that very rarely do healthy, happy relationships begin with people committing to them because they got a sign from the universe.
 Here are some things that suggest you're not as meant for someone as you think you are (before you're too far in to break away in one piece).

 You Spend More Time Trying To "Figure It Out" Than You Do Actually Being With The Person